 MCO leaders know that closures are painful and stressful for the members involved and their families.
 Most Board members have been through closures themselves and have experienced the worries first-hand.
+Leaders will do everything possible to mitigate

 Leaders will do everything possible to mitigate the impact as much as feasible.

-MICHIGAN CORRECTIONS ORGANIZATION SEIU LOCAL 526M 421 W. KALAMAZOO Lansing, Mi 48933 517.485.3319 800.451.4878 WWW.MCO-SEIU.ORG MAIL@MCO-SEIU.ORG
+MICHIGAN CORRECTIONS ORGANIZATION SEIU LOCAL 526M 421 W. KALAMAZOO LANSING, MI 48933 517.485.3319 800.451.4878 WWW.MCO-SEIU.ORG MAIL@MCO-SEIU.ORG

-June 13, 2016
+JUNE 13, 2016

-MPF CLOSURE UPDATE: MEMBER MEETINGS TODAY, STAFF ON SITE THROUGH WEDNESDAY will be offered a "Transfer in Lieu of Layoff" transfer sheet.
+MPF CLOSURE UPDATE: MEMBER MEETINGS TODAY, STAFF ON SITE THROUGH WEDNESDAY